Women Tell All About Dating While Having Herpes

 Staying safe while dating

-“Going to date with herpes has been difficult.
+“Going on a date with herpes has been difficult.
 “When I got my diagnosis, all of my faith vanished,” she adds.
-“I’m very tough on myself, and I had mental health problems myself out when it’s time to announce.”
-Most people will hear herpes and instantly assume the worst, never attempting to know me sincerely.
-My sexual relationship was tossed out the window when I was first identified, but it was mostly by choice.
+I’m very tough on myself, and I had to sort out my mental health problems when it was time to announce.
+Most people hear herpes and instantly assume the worst, never attempting to know me sincerely.
+I chose to end my sexual relationship when I was first identified, but it was mostly by choice.
 Some prospective partners rebuffed me after putting myself out there; however, I recently met someone who also has HSV, and my sex life has skyrocketed.”

 Rochelle also urged those aware of herpes to be open and inform possible partners.
 “It’s not good to communicate, but there’s a considerably lower likelihood of transmission when you’re fully informed.”
 “Communication is fundamental,” she says.
 “Let the person who does not have herpes decide to be affectionate with you.”